Table of content

 You can call up the cookie banner again here and change the settings.

-We regularly scan our websites with Cookiebot and divide the cookies used into the four different categories mentioned above.
+We regularly scan our websites and divide the cookies used into the four different categories mentioned above.

-Once you have provided us with your consent, the key and consent status will be stored in a cookie ("CookieConsent") so that the site can automatically read and follow your consent in all subsequent page requests and future end-user sessions for up to 12 months.
-The key is used to prove consent and for an option to check whether the consent status stored in your browser is unchanged compared to the original consent submitted to Cybot.
+Once you have provided us with your consent, the key and consent status will be stored in a cookie so that the site can read and follow your consent automatically in all subsequent page requests and future end-user sessions for up to 12 months.
+The key is used to prove consent and to check whether the consent status stored in your browser is unchanged compared to the original consent submitted.

-As a result, the settings always work per browser and device.
-If you access our web pages with another browser or device, the settings made there may apply.
+Cookie settings always work per browser and device.
+If you access our web pages with another browser or device, the settings on that device apply.
 These may therefore also deviate from your expectations.

-This cookie information is revised at irregular intervals.
+This cookie information is revised on an ad-hoc basis.